beyondest/lessons/IDE/VS.md

 - Change font size of Intellisense: Go to `Font -> Statement Completion`.
 - Change font size of window when mouse floats over a variable: Go to `Font -> Editor Tooltip`.
 - AutoComplete settings:
-  Click on the little button below the Extensions toolbar.
+  - Click on the little button below the Extensions toolbar.
 It will show "Switch between Intellisense Mode".
 This disables space for autocomplete, and only uses TAB for autocomplete.
 - Encoding Settings
   1. Navigate to `Tools -> Customize -> Command`.
   2. Change the menu to `File -> Add Command -> File -> Advanced Saving Settings`.
   3. Then, go to `File -> Advanced Saving Settings` and change the encoding to your preference.
+- Enable Unity Project Properties Editing:
+  - ``Tools -> Opetions -> Tools for Unity -> Miscellaneous -> Access to project properties = True``
+- Insert Mode
+  - If you press Insert on keyboard, then mouse light will turn thick